benfielding74/apprentice-portfolio/content/posts/devops-presentation/index.md

 ![slide4](Slide4.jpeg)
 *fig 4: Slide 4 of the powerpoint*

 Transcript:
-BARRINGTON BROOK: Thank you.
+BARRINGTON: Thank you.
 So as an infrastructure engineer, I want to easily and quickly create and scale resources so that we can meet customer demand.
 This seems like a relatively simple thing to ask, and we actually.
-Most of these tools and uh ways of working uh currently in Hackett team are done using a WS which is a DWP called services to say.
+Most of these tools and uh ways of working uh currently in Hackit team are done using a WS which is a DWP called services to say.
 All the tests and processes that I mentioned before that would previously have comprised of physical objects and people within our organization and now handled remotely in the cloud and can be managed either through writing software or using a web user interface.
 I'll now briefly go through a few terms that are associated and you might hear associated with their DWP S feel free to ask questions if this isn't clear, but I'm just gonna go through a few terms.
 The first is EC2.
 EC2 or you may hear an EC2 instance is a virtual computer that can act as a web server.
 We're able to configure security, networking, storage on these instances very easily, and it makes it a very flexible alternative to a physical on premises server.
 One of the advantages of this is it's very easily reproducible so we can scale to meet demand quickly just with the push of a button.
 You don't have to buy a service, set it up as I said before, and it can also be removed to scale down, which can save money.